How to Get an EIN Without an SSN (Non-Resident Guide)

 The most common error: entering an incorrect entity type on Form SS-4 line 8a.
 A foreign-owned single-member LLC is classified as a disregarded entity — not a corporation and not a sole proprietorship.
 Selecting the wrong classification changes your IRS filing obligations and can trigger incorrect tax treatment that requires Form 8832 to correct.

-Mistake 4: Using the domestic fax number for international applications.
-Non-residents with a foreign address fax Form SS-4 to (855) 215-1627, not the domestic number (855) 641-6935.
-Using the wrong fax number may result in delayed processing or the form being routed to the wrong IRS department.
+Wrong fax number.
+Non-residents fax Form SS-4 to (855) 215-1627, not the domestic number (855) 641-6935.
+Wrong number means your form gets routed to the wrong IRS department, or just sits there.

 EIN vs ITIN — do you need both?